alessalessio/readme/README.md

 Be mindful of who is going to read the documentation.
 And if you need to write different documents for the various stakeholders, take your time and do it <br />

-# Questions
-Feedback is fundamental, so let's start from this <em>readme</em>
-Did I miss something?
-Do you disagree with any of those points? <br />